MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Collect and present queried outputs from all regional Log Analytics Workspaces and the global Log Analytics Workspace to build a unified view of application health.

+>[!CAUTION]
-> When deploying into an Enterprise-Scale architecture, consideration should be given to also query the [central platform Log Analytics Workspace](/azure/cloud-adoption-framework/ready/enterprise-scale/management-and-monitoring#plan-platform-management-and-monitoring) if key dependencies on platform resources exist, such as Express Route for scenarios involving on-premises communication.
+> If deploying into an Azure Landing Zone, consideration should be given to also query the [central platform Log Analytics Workspace](/azure/cloud-adoption-framework/ready/enterprise-scale/management-and-monitoring#plan-platform-management-and-monitoring) if key dependencies on platform resources exist, such as Express Route for scenarios involving on-premises communication.

 - A ‘traffic light’ model should be used to visually represent 'healthy' and 'unhealthy' states, with green used to illustrate when key non-functional requirements are fully satisfied and resources are optimally utilized.
-  - Use "Green", "Amber, and "Red" to represent "Healthy", "Degraded", and "Unavailable" states.
+Use "Green", "Amber, and "Red" to represent "Healthy", "Degraded", and "Unavailable" states.

 - Leverage Azure Dashboards to create operational lenses for global resources and regional deployment stamps, representing key metrics such as request count for Azure Front Door, server side latency for Cosmos DB, incoming/outgoing messages for Event Hub, and CPU utilization or deployment statuses for AKS.
-  - Dashboards should be tailored to drive operational effectiveness, infusing learnings from failure scenarios to ensure DevOps teams have direct visibility into key metrics.
+Dashboards should be tailored to drive operational effectiveness, infusing learnings from failure scenarios to ensure DevOps teams have direct visibility into key metrics.

 - If Azure Dashboards cannot be used to accurately represent the health model and requisite business requirements, then it is strongly recommended to consider Grafana as an alternative visualization solution, providing market-leading capabilities and an extensive open-source plugin ecosystem.
-  - Evaluate the managed Grafana preview offering to avoid the operational complexities of managing Grafana infrastructure.
+Evaluate the managed Grafana preview offering to avoid the operational complexities of managing Grafana infrastructure.

 - When deploying self-hosted Grafana, employ a highly-available and geo-distributed design to ensure critical operational dashboards can be resilient to regional platform failures and cascading error scenarios.
   - Separate configuration state into an external datastore, such as Azure Database for Postgres or MySQL, to ensure Grafana application nodes remain stateless.
     - Configure database replication across deployment regions.
   - Deploy Grafana nodes to App Services in a highly-available configuration across ones within a region, using container based deployments.